ezeoleaf/awesome-golang-repositories/README.md

 [Alert-System](https://github.com/Aleena48/Alert-System): An Alert notification service is an application which can receive alerts from certain alerting systems like System_X and System_Y and send these alerts to developers in the form of SMS and emails.
 [goshs](https://github.com/patrickhener/goshs): A SimpleHTTPServer written in Go, enhanced with features and with a nice design
 [simple-dictionary](https://github.com/motnip/simple-dictionary): This is a simple Golang project I used to play around with Go.
 The project aims to be an online dictionary.
 [debitinho](https://github.com/renanzxc/debitinho): CLI para visualizar e validar arquivos de remessa/retorno de Débito Automático (Débito em Conta) na versão 6 do Febraban.
+[gridgg](https://github.com/bradsec/gridgg): For use with Go Graphics fogleman/gg.
+Functions assist with simplifying position of images and text using positive grid x, y axis references.
+Ensures images are placed on the canvas in correct alignment and within set ...